programmersajeeb/courier-service/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App] my Live site is : https://update-care.web.app/
+This project was bootstrapped with [Create React App] my Live site is : https://courier-services-f4505.web.app/

 .
-This is a health care related site
+From this website, anyone can easily know about all the services of this courier service.
 .
-Here are special doctor for your help 24/7
+Any service can be easily added and deleted on this website.
 .
-It is a reputed hospital care ceenter
+From this website, you can get ideas about all aspects of this courier service.
 .
-Here are always use update tecnology for treatment
+It is very easy to know the products that can be delivered from this website.
 .
-Docotor are consult there problem world wide, for give best service for patient
+A clear idea about courier will come through this website.

 ## Available Scripts